 Power outlets and a/v connections are close at hand.

 One of my biggest hang ups when flying coach is there is not enough room for things like glasses, cell phone, headphones, chargers, etc. The business-class seat in the A 350 solves that.
 It has storage space in spades.
-The aisle arm rest raises and lowers electrically and holds the headphones and a water bottle.
+The aisle arm rest raises and lowers electrically and at takeoff, holds the headphones and a water bottle.

 Beneath the side table is another storage compartment that can be used for a variety of things.